 Summer Work Study Pay Guidelines

-• Summer Work Study funding can only cover work done within the summer work study period, May 20, 2024 to August 23, 2024.
+- Summer Work Study funding can only cover work done within the summer work study period, typically late May to late August.
 Any work done before or after the summer work study period will not be paid for by the work study program.